wisp-forest/Chowl/src/main/resources/assets/chowl-industries/lavender/entries/chowl_handbook/drawer_frame.md

 Just right-click one of the sides of the frame with any item or [panel](^chowl-industries:panels), and this sturdy scaffold will hold it tight!
+You can also right-click with an empty hand to cover the side with a blank panel (sneak + left-click to remove).

 <block;chowl-industries:drawer_frame[]{Inventory: [ {Stack: {id: "minecraft:air", Count: 0b}, Orientation: 0},  {Stack: {id: "minecraft:air", Count: 0b}, Orientation: 0}, {Stack: {id: "minecraft:air", Count: 0b}, Orientation: 0},  {Stack: {id: "minecraft:air", Count: 0b}, Orientation: 0},  {Stack: {id: "minecraft:air", Count: 0b}, Orientation: 0}, {Stack: {id: "chowl-industries:drawer_panel", tag: {Count: "1", Variant: {item: "minecraft:potato"}}, Count: 1b}, Orientation: 0}]}>